Shippable/docs/sources/reference/int-amazon-ecs.md

 2. **Integration type:** Locate and select `AWS (IAM)`
 3. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall.
 Example: **manishas-aws-iam**
 4. Enter the ARN for the role **shippable-role-to-allow-ecs-access**.
-This will be a string with format like this **arn:aws:iam::12345678912:role/shippable-role-to-allow-ecs-access**
+This will be a string with format like this **arn:aws:iam::12345678912:role/shippable-role-to-allow-ecs-access**.
+This role should be associated with a policy as defined [here](#policy)
 5. Click **Save**

 <img src="../../images/reference/integrations/aws-iam-integration.png" alt="Amazon ECS credentials">